chazzox/faster-panopto/README.md

 -   Cross compatibility using [webextension-polyfill](https://github.com/mozilla/webextension-polyfill/)
 -   Using react with parcel V2
 -   Repo boilerplate from [browser-extension-template](https://github.com/fregante/browser-extension-template/)
--   This project has been developed on with both windows 10 and the latest build of [manjaro i3 community edition](https://manjaro.org/downloads/community/i3/)
+-   This project has been developed on with both windows 10, macos and the latest build of [manjaro i3 community edition](https://manjaro.org/downloads/community/i3/)

 ## Running